 SSL G0-Series was originally the part of the vintage SSL 4000 console which had been used in many big studios in the 70s.

-It has an auto release function which intelligently guesses the release time for the given time.
+It has an auto-release function that intelligently guesses the release time for the given time.
 As well as the ratio from 1:5:1 to 10:1 makes it a great buss compressor of all time.

 If you want the original analog feel in your mixes then you should use this bus compressor.